Understanding Loss Function in Deep Learning

 1. Mean Squared Error/Squared loss/ L2 loss

-The Mean Squared Error (MSE) is the simplest and most common loss function.
-To calculate the MSE, you take the difference between the actual value and model prediction, square it, and average it across the whole dataset.
+The Mean Squared Error (MSE) is a straightforward and widely used loss function.
+To calculate the MSE, you take the difference between the actual value and the model prediction, square it, and then average it across the entire dataset.

 Loss Function | Regression Loss